Salman Rushdie: The Satanic Verses and Haroun and the Sea of Stories, 1988–1990

 His most controversial work, The Satanic Verses, was published in 1988 and won the Whitbread Award.
 It was followed by Haroun and the Sea of Stories (1990).
 Written in the shadow of the fatwa, it is about the magic of story-telling and an allegorical defence of the power of stories over silence.

 Further works, 1990s–2000s

 In 1990, Rushdie reviewed Thomas Pynchon's Vineland in The New York Times, and offered some droll musings on the author's reclusiveness: "So he wants a private life and no photographs and nobody to know his home address.
 I can dig it, I can relate to that (but, like, he should try it when it's compulsory instead of a free-choice option)."
 Rushdie recalls: "I was able to meet the famously invisible man.
 I had dinner with him at Sonny Mehta's apartment in Manhattan and found him very satisfyingly Pynchonesque.
 At the end of dinner I thought, well, now we're friends, and maybe we'll see each other from time to time.
 He never called again."

-Rushdie has published many short stories, including those collected in East, West (1994).
-His 1995 novel The Moor's Last Sigh, a family saga spanning some 100 years of India's history, won the Whitbread Award.
-The Ground Beneath Her Feet (1999) is a riff on the myth of Orpheus and Eurydice, casting Orpheus and Eurydice as rock stars.
-The book features many original song lyrics; one was the basis for the U2 song "The Ground Beneath Her Feet".
-Rushdie is credited as the lyricist.